sanand0/tools-in-data-science-public/project-1/README.md

 This [`evaluate.py`](evaluate.py) script currently work-in-progress and will be updated based on teacher & student feedback.

 You're welcome to try it and share feedback on this [Project 1 Discourse Thread](https://discourse.onlinedegree.iitm.ac.in/t/project-1-llm-based-automation-agent-discussion-thread-tds-jan-2025/164277/17).

+Additionally, [`similarity.py`](similarity.py) evaluates the similarity of Python code between 2 repos.
+This is used to award bonus marks for code diversity.